genobre/datascience/timeseries/04_prophet/README.md

 - `holidays_prior_scale`: try values between 0.01 and 10
 - `seasonality_mode`: try *additive* or *multiplicative*

 The code that show all these functionalisties is the Prophet.ipynb, located in the folder codes.
+You can also check out the code ProphetProject to see a forecast project using Prophet.